 As a result, we get a fully customized, well-thought interface concept.
 Having the product’s core features completed, the software is ready to be expanded in future sprints.
 In the next design phases, each component or interaction has the base to be continued with full details preparation that a product needs to have pixel-perfect designs, gestures, transitions, etc.

-Consulting design ideas with software developers help the designer to build a solution that will be adjusted to technical requirements and limitations.
+Consulting design ideas with software developers helps the designer to build a solution that will be adjusted to technical requirements and limitations.
 Together, the whole team can shape the product.

 The lo-fi wireframe is a deliverable everyone can understand.
 With its simplicity, it engages everybody in the team to reveal their own ideas during discussions.
 The low- level of complexity also does not block others to suggest changes.
 For example, if the team sees a complete UI and colorful presentation of the interface, they may be blocked from suggesting changes and feel guilty that a designer is to design from scratch.